 Hello and welcome to Amazon's Secret Popularity Contest, which is a click bait-y title if ever there was one and I hope it's going to live up to us.
 I'm an Irish author, which you might have guessed by the accent and you might have guessed I'm a full-time author by the huge beard on my face.
 I was actually supposed to shave but I've been writing three books back to back so that kind of thing has fallen by the wayside.
 Hopefully, I'll get rid of it before the summer when things heat up a little.

 I write historical fiction mainly.
 That's my main job.
 And I also write quite a bit of nonfiction, books for writers primarily.
-I've written one on how to self-publish and I've written another one, which is you can get for free on my website actually called Amazon Decoded, which is kind of related to the talk today.
+I've written one on how to self-publish and I've written another one, Amazon Decoded, which is kind of related to the talk today.
 It breaks down how all the algorithms work on Amazon and how you should change your marketing to take advantage of that because I think we all know, especially the people that have been around for a few years that marketing is getting much more complicated.
 Sometimes that means much more expensive but there are actually a lot of cool free things that you can do to increase your visibility on Amazon, which is as everyone knows the biggest bookstore in the world.

 Part 1: Amazon’s recommendation engine